-With COVID-19 dominating the news cycle, it can be easy to forget that heart attacks, strokes and all kinds of other medical emergencies are still happening every day.
+With the global COVID-19 pandemic at the center of public attention, it can be easy to forget that all kinds of other medical emergencies, like heart attacks and strokes, are still happening every day.
+But they are.
+(Every 40 seconds, someone in the U.S. has a heart attack, according to CDC data.)

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Yet doctors worry that some people who need emergency medical care for non-COVID-related illnesses aren’t taking steps to get it because they’re afraid of being exposed to coronavirus at the hospital.
-Reports from many parts of the country tell the story that fewer people are showing up to emergency departments during the COVID-19 crisis.
+Yet doctors worry that some people who need emergency medical care for illnesses not related to COVID-19 aren’t seeking it because they’re afraid of being exposed to coronavirus at the hospital.

 For heart attacks and other medical emergencies, quick treatment can be the difference between life and death.
 So people should not avoid emergency care when they need it, Dr. Borden says.

-Emergency departments are open and prepared to care for patients safely during the pandemic.
+Emergency departments are open and prepared to care for patients as safely as possible during the pandemic.

 How hospitals are keeping EDs safe

-At Cleveland Clinic, for example, the following protocols
+At Cleveland Clinic, for example, those precautions include:

 - Visitors have been limited.